Parenting Styles - The Complete Guide for Every Parent

 What is the difference between gentle and soft parenting?

 Gentle parenting focuses on understanding the emotion behind a child's behaviour before responding.
-Soft parenting is closely related — it uses open communication and natural consequences rather than punishment.
+Soft parenting is closely related to it. it uses open communication and natural consequences rather than punishment.
 Both require real structure to work well.

 Is helicopter parenting harmful?